System-Admins/Articles/add-templates-to-microsoft-office-with-microsoft-365/add-templates-to-microsoft-office-with-microsoft-365.md

 ## The results

-When all the configuration is done, it's now time to view the results of the "hard" labor.
+When all the configuration is done, it's now time to view the result.
 Please notice it may take <u>up to 24 hours</u> before the templates are visible in the Microsoft Office applications (Excel, Word, and PowerPoint).

 1. Open one of the applications, in this example, we are using Microsoft Word.